 How to Spend a Long Weekend in Boise: 3 Day Summer Itinerary

 Boise is a city with access to mountain foothills and vast desert.
 It’s a city full of delicious food, outdoor activities and great people.
-The Idaho capital is known as the “City of Trees.”
+The Idaho capital city is known as the “City of Trees.”
 The Boise River Valley is a bit like an oasis of green among the vast desert region of Southern Idaho.